Campaigning parent calls Wotton-under-Edge paths 'recipe for disaster'

 - Published

-A campaigning parent has called routes for children walking to and from two schools a "recipe for disaster".
+A campaigning parent has called routes for children walking to and from two schools in Wotton-under-Edge a "recipe for disaster".

+Sian Blackham, who started a petition that has attracted nearly 600 signatures, said: "Coaches regularly, illegally mount the footpath... adding to traffic chaos."

+She added that a child has been treated for a fractured arm caused by a vehicle and two other children had recently been clipped by traffic.

 Paths to Katharine Lady Berkeley's school and Kingswood Primary, in Wotton-under-Edge, Gloucestershire, involve narrow pavements, pinch points, traffic and a "convoy of coaches".

-Sian Blackham said a safety audit for Wotton Road had been promised for the summer term but "hasn't happened".
+Ms Blackham said a safety audit for Wotton Road had been promised for the summer term but "hasn't happened".

-Ms Blackham, who started the petition, said: "Coaches regularly, illegally, mount the footpath to get through or turn right on to Charfield Road, adding to traffic chaos.

-"There has been a catalogue of accidents and near misses."
+"There has been a catalogue of accidents and near misses," she explained

-She said in the last two weeks of term, three children were "clipped by vehicles on their way home from school on this stretch of road" in two separate incidents.
+She said in the last two weeks of term, three children were "clipped by vehicles on their way home from school on this stretch of road" in two separate incidents and one of them was treated for a fractured arm.

 Kingswood is "very small and old village.
 The infrastructure of the road is outdated", she said.